Unai Bustinza

-Unai Bustinza Martínez (born 2 February 1992) is a Spanish professional footballer who plays for Málaga CF as a right-back.
+Unai Bustinza Martínez (born 2 February 1992) is a Spanish professional footballer who plays as a right-back.

 Club career

 Athletic Bilbao

 Born in Bilbao, Biscay, Bustinza joined Athletic Bilbao's prolific youth system in 2002, aged ten.
-He made his debut as a senior with the farm team in the 2010–11 season, in Tercera División.
+He made his debut as a senior with the club's farm team in the 2010–11 season, in the Tercera División.

 In May 2011, Bustinza was promoted to the reserves in the Segunda División B. He appeared regularly for them the following campaigns, scoring a career-best five goals in 2012–13.

 On 15 July 2014, Bustinza was promoted to the Basques' main squad in La Liga.
 He made his debut in the competition on 25 August, coming on as a late substitute in a 1–0 away win over UD Almería.

 Bustinza was handed his first start for the Lions on 2 May 2015, being sent off in the 93rd minute of the 0–0 draw with Atlético Madrid for two bookable offences.
-Late in the month, he played the full 90 minutes in the final of the Copa del Rey against FC Barcelona, a 3–1 loss.
+Later that month, he played the full 90 minutes in the final of the Copa del Rey against FC Barcelona, a 3–1 loss.

 Leganés

-On 22 July 2015, Bustinza was loaned to Segunda División club CD Leganés in a season-long deal.
-The following 18 July, after achieving top-flight promotion, he signed a permanent three-year contract after cutting ties with Athletic.
+On 22 July 2015, Bustinza was loaned to Segunda División side CD Leganés in a season-long deal.
+The following 18 July, having contributed 1,134 minutes in all competitions to a top-flight promotion, he signed a permanent three-year contract after cutting ties with Athletic.

+Bustinza scored the first of two goals in the Spanish top tier on 21 February 2018, but in a 1–3 home defeat to Real Madrid.

 Málaga

-On 2 July 2022, free agent Bustinza joined Málaga CF on a three-year deal.
+On 2 July 2022, free agent Bustinza joined second-tier Málaga CF on a three-year deal.
+On 30 June 2023, after suffering relegation, he activated a clause on his contract and left.

+Amorebieta

+In November 2023, Bustinza started training with SD Amorebieta.
+On 18 January 2024, he agreed to a deal at the second-division team.